hslr-s/sun-panel-doc/docs/faq/faq.md

 1. In version v1.4.0, the Docker mounting directory was streamlined.
 Please strictly follow the tutorial to upgrade.
 2. Incorrect mounting directory.
 Please check the path and distinguish between uppercase and lowercase letters.

-## Docker Card Display Issues in the Project
+## Docker Card Display Issues in the Project {#docker_card_abnormal}

-Please use a Docker management tool to check if the container has been deleted or upgraded.
-If the container has been upgraded, the old container ID bound to the card will become unusable.
-You can edit the card to reselect the container.
+Please use the `docker` management tool to check whether the card-bound container has been deleted, or whether the container has been upgraded.
+If the container has been upgraded, the old container ID for card binding will no longer be available.
+In versions `v1.5.2` and above (for security reasons, login is required), it will attempt to automatically re-bind.
+If it does not automatically bind, you can manually edit the card to reselect the container.

+## Docker Functionality May Not Be Enabled Correctly, Possible Causes {#docker_run_error}

+1. When the container is running, please confirm whether `docker.sock` has been mounted.
+For details, please refer to the [Deployment Guide](../usage/quick_deploy.md).
+If the visualization tool does not support mounting, please run it using the command line (ssh).
+2. Please check whether the project has the permission to use `docker`.
+3. Specific solutions can be found based on the error messages.

 ## Linux Binary Version Fails to Run